to-the-galaxy/kubernetes/README.md

-# kubernetes
-Sample Kubernetes yaml-files
+# Kubernetes

+Content:

+* Scripts to setup Kubernetes on an Ubuntu-server